jiraroj-wir/MUIC-ICGS112-Geography-of-Human-Activities/docs/final-questions.md

 ---

 ## Analyze and criticize whether Thailand can be considered a 'Melting Pot' or a 'Salad Bowl' in terms of its cultural diversity.
+Discuss the implications of each concept for Thai society, considering factors such as immigration, integration, and the preservation of cultural identities.
+Evaluate the role of government policies, social attitudes, and economic factors in shaping Thailand’s approach to cultural diversity.
+Additionally, explore how Thailand’s unique blend of traditions, ethnicity, and modern influences its social cohesion, national identity, and global interactions.

 **Answer:**

 - Melting Pot: assimilation, uniform identity.